reymon359/how-to-live/advices/First, make it work/index.md

+---
+name: 'First, make it work'
+Categories: ['Productivity', 'Goals', 'Software', 'Refactor']
+---
-# First make it work, then refactor
+# First, make it work

 I love this one.